 Section 3.6 of the City's Administrative Code requires the City Controller, the Mayor's Budget Director and the Board of Supervisors' Budget Analyst to jointly publish an annual three-year estimated summary budget (the "Joint Report").
 This summary includes a review of all major revenue and expenditure assumptions impacting the upcoming three years for the City's General Fund-supported operations, including the City's two hospitals, San Francisco General and Laguna Honda.
-The Administrative Code further requires that the Mayor and Board of Supervisors consider the three-year budget projection when composing the City's budget for the next fiscal year.
+The Administrative Code further requires that the Mayor and Board of Supervisors consider the Joint Report when composing the City's budget for the next fiscal year.

 The most recent Joint Report was published on March 21, 2008 and covered the projection period of fiscal years 2008-09 through 2010-11.
 The Joint Report-projected a shortfall of \$338.4 million for fiscal year 2008-09, followed by a shortfall of \$45.9 million for fiscal year 2009-10, and a shortfall of \$40.7 million for fiscal year 2010-11.
-The projected shortfall of \$338.4 million in FY 2008-09 is primarily due to four factors: 1) the loss of \$167.5 million in fund balances and prior year reserves as a funding source, 2) an increase of \$117.7 million in personnel-related costs related to negotiated wage increases, employee benefit cost increases, and the annualization of positions added in the fiscal year 2007-08 budget, 3) an increase of \$60.0 million in votermandated baseline spending and newly-approved voter mandates passed in November 2007, and 4) an increase of \$62.9 million in Citywide and departmental costs for items including facilities maintenance, inflationary increases assumed on supplies and contracts, inmate incarceration costs at the Sheriff's Department, fixtures and equipment at the rebuilt Laguna Honda Hospital, as well as other various operating costs.
+The projected shortfall of \$338.4 million in fiscal year 2008-09 is primarily due to four factors: 1) the loss of \$167.5 million in fund balances and prior year reserves as a funding source, 2) an increase of \$117.7 million in personnel-related costs related to negotiated wage increases, employee benefit cost increases, and the annualization of positions added in the fiscal year 2007-08 budget, 3) an increase of \$60.0 million in votermandated baseline spending and newly-approved voter mandates passed in November 2007, and 4) an increase of \$62.9 million in Citywide and departmental costs for items including facilities maintenance, inflationary increases assumed on supplies and contracts, inmate incarceration costs at the Sheriff's Department, fixtures and equipment at the rebuilt Laguna Honda Hospital, as well as other various operating costs.
 These cost increases are projected to be only partially offset by revenue growth.
-Possible repayment to the U.S. Department of Justice of \$9.3 million in grant funds received by the City for assisting in federal border-related prosecutions is included in the projected shortfall described in the Joint Report.
+The projected shortfall described in the Joint Report includes possible repayment to the U.S. Department of Justice of \$5.7 million in grant funds received by the City for assisting in federal border-related prosecutions, and assumes that none of \$3.65 million in revenue budgeted from this source in fiscal year 2007-08 will be received.
+The projected shortfall for fiscal year 2008-09 has been revised to \$304.4 million in the Controller's Nine-Month Report due primarily to the implementation of mid-year budget cuts.

-Previous Joint Reports have also included projections of shortfalls.
+The Joint Report functions primarily as a tool for charting what steps must be taken to achieve a balanced budget.
+Previous Joint Reports have also included projections of shortfalls that did not result in budget deficits.
 For example, prior Joint Reports, projected first-year shortfalls of \$347.2 million in fiscal year 2003-04, \$299.3 million in fiscal year 2004-05, \$102.2 million in fiscal year 2005-06, \$12.5 million in fiscal year 2006-07, and \$25.4 million in fiscal year 2007-08.
 In each of these prior years, the City adopted a balanced budget.

 The City's latest Joint Report is posted on the City Controller's website at www.sfgov.org/controller.
-(The Joint Report is not incorporated by reference herein.)